 Size and Weight:

 Paralititan is a recent addition to the list of enormous titanosaurs that lived during the Cretaceous period.
-The remains of this giant herbivore (notably an upper arm bone over five feet long) were dug up in Egypt in 2001; paleontologists believe that it may have been the second-largest sauropod in history, behind the truly humongous Argentinosaurus.
+The remains of this giant plant-eater (notably an upper arm bone over five feet long) were discovered in Egypt in 2001; paleontologists believe that it may have been the second-largest sauropod in history, behind the truly humongous Argentinosaurus.

-One odd thing about Paralititan is that it prospered during a period (the middle Cretaceous) when other titanosaurs were slowly going extinct, and giving way to the better-armored members of the breed that succeeded them.
-It seems that the climate of northern Africa when Paralititan lived was particularly productive of lush vegetation, tons of which this giant dinosaur needed to eat every day.
+One odd thing about Paralititan is that it prospered during a period (the middle Cretaceous) when other titanosaur genera were slowly going extinct, and giving way to the better-armored members of the breed that succeeded them.
+It seems that the climate of northern Africa, where Paralititan lived, was particularly productive of lush vegetation, tons of which this giant dinosaur needed to eat every day.